 +44 (0) 20 7193 4806

-Our 10 start-up tips for creatives
+10 tips for start-ups

-Looking to start your own business?
+Want to start your own business?

-1. Research your market and test your ideas with real people
+1. Research your market and test your ideas with real people – don’t just ask, actually try to sell something (product or service)

 2. Connect with people who share your passion to share ideas, create conversations and build an inspiring support community